Decoding Professional Liability Insurance: Why It Matters

 Professional liability insurance is a type of coverage that can protect against claims and lawsuits related to the work you perform.
 The claims may arise from a mistake, something you didn’t do correctly, or something you improperly performed.

-In other words, professional liability can cover instances when you did something you shouldn’t have done (an error) or when you didn’t do something you should have done (an omission).
+In other words, professional liability could cover instances when you did something you shouldn’t have done (an error) or when you didn’t do something you should have done (an omission).

 Professional liability policies typically fall into three categories: errors and omissions, malpractice, and executive liability, Errors and Omissions (E&O) Insurance.